 The first wave of commercial autos, including LowRyder, were typically very small in stature (usually reaching a maximum of 40cm in height), low in cannabinoid content, and somewhat lacking in flavour and potency.

 However, successive generations of crosses and backcrosses have led to the development of a range of higher-potency strains that are generally known as super-autos.
 Super-autos are also typically much taller and bushier than standard autos and their ruderalis ancestor, and may reach 90-100cm in height.
-A good selection of auto and super-auto strains can be found here.

 3. Autoflowering plants do not need darkness